appsbychris/VB6-Applications/tic/README.md

-(I have put this description in the zip, so if you want nicley formated description, download the project.)
-Happy new year!
-I have been working on this project for a long time, about 4/5 months or so.
+# VB6-Applications
+VB 6 applications I've made about 10-15 years ago

+#Multiplayer Card Game Called Tic

 This program is of a card game called Tic.
 The game is similar to rummy, but is still quite different.
 Full rules of the game are included in the program.
 Also, this is a multiplayer program that uses Winsock.
 In the zip, there are 2 projects, the server and the game board.
 Includeds:
 -Transparent Textboxes